kconner/next-js-in-docker-example/README.md

 - [x] Debug and Release container variants
 - [x] Next.js
 - [x] TypeScript
-- [ ] Optionally run Storybook in the debug case
+- [x] Allow launching Storybook at the test stage
-- [ ] Run CI tools in a test stage container in the release case, then complete the build
+- [ ] Allow running CI tools at the test stage

-## How this sample uses Docker
+## How this setup uses Docker

-- `docker-compose.yml` prepares a release archive.
+- `docker-compose.yml` prepares a release archive and runs a production web server.
-- `docker-compose.debug.yml` prepares a debugging container.
+- `docker-compose.debug.yml` prepares a test container and runs a debuggable web server.
+- `docker-compose.storybook.yml` prepares a test container and runs Storybook.
 - `Dockerfile` describes a multi-stage build.
     - The test stage includes a copy of the checked out workspace with all packages installed.
 The build for the debug container stops here.
 The release case could run CI tools at this stage.
     - The build stage continues by removing development packages and preparing a release build.
     - The archive stage starts fresh and copies in just what's needed at runtime for a small release container.

-## How to use this
+## How to use this setup

 - Clone the repo.
 - Install Docker and VS Code.